-As specified in Keeping Children Safe in Education 2022, the Designated Safeguarding Lead will keep the needs and circumstances of children receiving early help under constant review.
+As specified in Keeping Children Safe in Education 2024, the Designated Safeguarding Lead will keep the needs and circumstances of children receiving early help under constant review.
 If the child's situation does not improve or is getting worse; and/or the child's parents and/or the child do not consent to early help, LAMP will make a judgement about whether, without help, the needs of the child are likely to escalate.
 If so, LAMP will seek further advice from early help services as above or will contact the Children and Families Front Door to discuss whether a referral to Children's Social Care is appropriate.

-N.B it is important to highlight that the Early Help Pathway to Change process can only be effective if it is undertaken with the agreement and participation of the child's parents/carers as well as all the practitioners who are working with them.
-Young people in secondary schools or FE colleges may consent to early help, possibly including an Early Help Pathway to Change process, in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+N.B it is important to highlight that the Early Help Pathway can only be effective if it is undertaken with the agreement and participation of the child's parents/carers as well as all the practitioners who are working with them.
+Young people in secondary LAMPs or FE colleges may consent to early help, possibly including an Early Help Pathway to Change process, in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services for children, young people, parents and carers (HMG 2024).

 LAMP will seek advice from a Targeted Support Officer or the Children and Families Front Door Education Lead in those circumstances.

-10. Attendance
+9. Attendance

-We recognise that full attendance at LAMP is important to the well-being of all our students and enables them to access the opportunities made available to them at school.
-Attendance is monitored closely and we address poor or irregular attendance without delay, working in partnership with the Local Authority Attendance Services when patterns of absence give rise to concern.
+We recognise that full attendance at LAMP is important to the well-being of all our students and enables them to access the opportunities made available to them at LAMP.
+Attendance is monitored closely and we address poor or irregular attendance without delay, working in partnership with the Local Authority or referring school when patterns of absence give rise to concern.
 Our attendance policy is set out in a separate document and is reviewed regularly by the governing body.

-11. Children Missing from Education
+10. Children who are absent or missing from Education